garggaurav/Express-Auth/README.md

-A barebones express app for user authentication using passportjs.
+A barebones express app for user authentication using passportjs and mongodb.
 Mostly meant for personal use as skeleton code in future projects, but open to all.